antaldaniel/reprex/content/project/eu-datathon_2021/index.md

 3. We add value with correcting open (and proprietary!) data problems that make open data hard to use, and proprietary, in-house data hard to re-use.
     - [regions](https://regions.dataobservatory.eu/) corrects inconsistent geographical coding.
 Eurostat has no mandate to correct geographical coding, and member states do not historically adjust their data.
 With many thousands of parish, county, region, province, state boundary changes within states, regional and metropolitian area datasets are not usable without our software.
     - [iotables](https://iotables.dataobservatory.eu/) puts extremely complex national accounts data into actually useful environmental and economic impact indicators.
-Instead of working with each country separately, our standardized system can calculate direct, indirect effects, multipliers for every European country that works in the European statistical framework (EU member states, EEA, UK, member candidates.)
+Instead of working with each country separately, our standardized system can calculate direct and indirect effects, as well as multipliers for every European country that works in the European statistical framework (EU member states, EEA, UK, member candidates.)
     - [retroharmonize](https://retroharmonize.dataobservatory.eu/) connects cross-sectional surveys with non-European countries, puts pan-European surveys into time series, and corrects regional subsamples.
-We creating new indicators from Eurobarometer, Afrobarometer, Arab Barometer, and standardized CAP surveys, and other harmonized surveys.
-We help designing surveys that can utilize data from already existing, and openlly available surveys.
+We are creating new indicators from Eurobarometer, Afrobarometer, Arab Barometer, and standardized CAP surveys, as well as other harmonized surveys.
+We help design surveys that can utilize data from already existing, openly available surveys.

 4. We place the authoritative copy to a data repository (Zenodo or Dataverse), automatically document the data, and make it available in a modern API for SQL queries or CSV downloads.

-5. We present the data with commentary, blog posts from our curators (see: [Is Drought Risk Uninsurable?](http://greendeal.dataobservatory.eu/post/2021-04-23-belgium-flood-insurance/) - solidarity and climate change in Belgium) and contributors on a semi-automatically refreshed, open source web portal.
+5. We present the data with commentary and blog posts from our curators (see: [Is Drought Risk Uninsurable?](http://greendeal.dataobservatory.eu/post/2021-04-23-belgium-flood-insurance/) - solidarity and climate change in Belgium) and contributors on a semi-automatically refreshed, open source web portal.

-6. We are perfecting the agile open collaboration model in a triangular setting, where corporate users, scientific researchers, public and non-governmental policy makers and even citizen scientists can work around a single data ecoystem.
+6. We are perfecting the agile open collaboration model in a triangular setting, where corporate users, scientific researchers, public and non-governmental policy makers, and even citizen scientists can work around a single data ecoystem.

-7. We are validating a business model that allows the commercial, scientific and policy use of re-processed, high quality data products made from open and shared data.
+7. We are validating a business model that allows the commercial, scientific, and policy use of re-processed, high quality data products made from open and shared data.